Heathfield, East Sussex: Landmarks

 The parish church in Heathfield is dedicated to All Saints: an example of a Harmer terracotta decorated gravestone is in the churchyard.
 The town is the home of Heathfield Park Cricket Club, formed in 1878, and enjoying one of the most scenic positions of any cricket ground in Sussex.

 The nearby mansion of Heathfield Park dates from the seventeenth century.
 In a corner of the estate stands a memorial named the Gibraltar Tower.
 To the north-east, on the edge of the parish, Braylsham Castle is a modern house begun in 1993 using traditional materials and building techniques, built in imitation of a moated medieval manor house, complete with working drawbridge.

 Approximately one mile from the town is the Heathfield transmitting station, a 145 m high mast (135 m to the bottom of the antenna shroud) which broadcasts TV and radio signals to East and West Sussex, as well as parts of south Kent.

 Culture

-The town holds an annual fair named the Heffle Cuckoo Fair each April, the annual Heathfield show takes place each May in the summer.
+The town holds an annual fair named the Heffle Cuckoo Fair each April,this has not been held since 2019 and the annual Heathfield Agricultural Show takes place each summer.
 Heathfield is the home of Heathfield Community College, several primary schools in the area and 2 pre-Schools.
-Opposite the college is a leisure centre.
-There is an Anglo/French market called Le Marché held every year on the August Bank Holiday and a fair that visits during the summer.
-There is a fairly large football field and beside it a little playground.
-At Cross-in-Hand there is a rugby club for adults and children.
+Opposite the college is a leisure centre,the leisure centre is owned by the school and runs very limited public classes,it does not have open access.
+There is an Anglo/French market called Le Marché held every year on the August Bank Holiday.
+There is a fairly large football field, and beside it a playground.
+At Cross-in-Hand, there is a rugby club for adults and children.